intelligent-machine-learning/dlrover/docs/estimator.md

 # Introduction to Develop Tensorflow Estimator Model with Dlrover.trainer

-The document describes how to develop tensorflow estimator model with dlrover.trainer.
+The document describes how to develop tensorflow estimator model with Dlrover.trainer.

 ## Develop model with tensorflow estimator
 [Tensorflow Estimator](https://www.tensorflow.org/guide/estimator)